 Performing KYC and AML checks is a must for any project that intends to follow proper governance and comply with regulations.
 ICOs (by good practice) and even more STOs (by regulations) are required to integrate strong KYC and AML procedures.
 In our opinion, performing KYC and AML checks effectively on a blockchain infrastructure requires to link these with a shared identity model.
-In order to do so, we have decided to rely on ERC-725 and ERC-735 standards.
+In order to do so, we have decided to rely on onchainID, that is based on ERC-7345 and ERC-7356 standards.
 These standards define a commonly accepted identity and claims management model for creating, maintaining and populating identities on the blockchain.
 Using these standards, we have built features into our smart contracts to only permit interactions from well identified, reputable persons (i.e. natural or legal persons can have identities).
-The claims attached to an identity contract facilitate the emergence of a web of trust between tokeny The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com
+The claims attached to an identity contract facilitate the emergence of a web of trust tokeny solutions - The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com